OWASP/Top10/2017/en/0xa4-xxe.md

 ## Am I Vulnerable to XXE?

 Applications and in particular XML-based web services or downstream integrations might be vulnerable to attack if:

 * Your application accepts XML directly or XML uploads, especially from untrusted sources, or inserts untrusted data into XML documents, which is then parsed by an XML processor
-* Any of the XML processors in the application or SOAP based web services has document type definitions (DTDs) enabled.
-As the exact mechanism for disabling DTD processing varies by processor, it is recommended that you consult a reference such as the OWASP XXE Prevention Cheat Sheet.
+* Any of the XML processors in the application or SOAP based web services has [document type definitions (DTDs)](https://en.wikipedia.org/wiki/Document_type_definition) enabled.
+As the exact mechanism for disabling DTD processing varies by processor, it is recommended that you consult a reference such as the [OWASP XXE Prevention Cheat Sheet](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Prevention_Cheat_Sheet).
 * If your application uses SOAP prior to version 1.2, it is likely susceptible to XXE attacks if XML entities are being passed to the SOAP framework.
 * SAST tools can help detect XXE in source code, although manual code review is the best alternative in large, complex apps with many integrations.
 * Being vulnerable to XXE attacks likely means that you are vulnerable to other billion laughs denial-of-service attacks.